 This is just a tedious and time-consuming thing to have to fix when trying to launch a new campaign!

-As for optimization, you’ll want to run your ads for at least 3 days to gather data.
+As for optimization, you’ll want to let your ads run for at least 3 days before changing anything

 Determining which ads are performing better will require you to monitor metrics such as CTRs (click through rates), link clicks, ROI, ROAS and ad spend against website adds to cart and purchases.